VWO Platform

 1. Relevancy

-Before earning a conversion, marketers have to form a relationship with their customer.
+Before earning a conversion, marketers have to form a relationship with their customers.
 The catalyst that helps speed up that process is relevancy.

 A little more on Mental Models